 Watch for Signs of Banding

-The first initial platinum appointment will often come with a hefty price tag, since it’s so time-consuming.
+Your initial platinum appointment will often come with a hefty price tag since it’s so time-consuming.
 “If a client has previously colored their hair or had any type of chemical service, going platinum will take time and can add up in cost,” says Garrett.
 “This is all something that should be discussed with your colorist during the consultation.”
-But it’s not just the first appointment that can give you sticker shock—you’ll need to factor in your monthly root touch-ups, too, which can range from upwards of a $100 each time, not including tip or any additional costs your salon might charge you for (like the post-touchup blowout).
-That can equal to thousands of dollars each year, so it’s definitely not a decision to take lightly.
-Plus, make sure to choose a salon you actually like since every root touch-up can take over three hours each time.
+But it’s not just the first appointment that can give you sticker shock—you’ll need to factor in your monthly root touch-ups, too, which can range from upwards of $100 each time, not including tip or any additional costs your salon might charge you for (like the post-touchup blowout).
+That can equate to thousands of dollars each year, so it’s definitely not a decision to take lightly.
+Plus, make sure to choose a salon you actually like since a root touch-up can take over three hours each time.

 Use Lots of Protein